CaIlvin/ID-Assignment-2/README.md

 ## Existing Features

-- Cursor is a crosshair
-- background music
-- Fire projectiles
+- Functional game page
-- Punching in the konami code in landing page
+- Ability to add name, score and time in the game page and view live update in score page
+- Mobile compatible
+- Entering the Konami code (up up down down left right left right b a enter) will bring user to the serect/credits page

 ### Feature left to implement

 - Achievements
-- Mobile compatible
 - Game setting option

 ## Technologies used